liangirene/MATLAB-Root-Finding/README.md

 # MATLAB-Root-Finding

-In this project, I optimized the root-finding process by modifying the built-in zero-in function in MATLAB.
+In this project, I optimized the root-finding process by modifying the MATLAB built-in zero-in function.
 By implementing specific enhancements, I successfully reduced the number of iterations needed to find the root within the defined tolerance parameter.
 This modification resulted in improved efficiency and accuracy in the root-finding process.

 We would like to find a root of the equation